coredns/coredns/plugin/dns64/README.md

 ## Description

-The *dns64* plugins will when asked for a domain's AAAA records, but only finds A records, synthesizes the AAAA records from the A records.
+The *dns64* plugin will when asked for a domain's AAAA records, but only finds A records, synthesizes the AAAA records from the A records.

 The synthesis is *only* performed **if the query came in via IPv6**.